celtic426/blog/_posts/2018-10-19-Git-Aliases.md

 tags: [Git, command line, shortcuts, aliases]
 ---

-After fixing a huge bug you have a million ideas on what you want to do next.
-But you force yourself to stop and make a commit.
-You try to remember how long ago your last commit was and come up with a decent summary.

-But what if you could make committing a process that takes a fraction of the time?
-More commits also help you stay organized and reduce the chance of losing work.
+When you're forced to stop and make a commit after reaching a milestone, sometimes using Git can feel like a crutch rather than a tool.
+If you could sharpen your commit tool to the point where committing is a breeze, you could have more organized code with less chance of losing work.

 This is a process I used on a project recently where I racked up 140 commits over a 4-day period: